-Examples of common provisions of these order would be to not allow dropping a spouse or child from insurance coverage or preventing a party from dissipating marital assets.
+Examples of provisions might include not allowing the removal of a spouse or child from insurance coverage or preventing a party from dissipating marital assets.

 The purpose of Administrative Orders are usually to lay foundational rules to the proceedings and make the process more efficient.

 Here are links to some of the Orlando / Central Florida Family Law Administrative Orders that apply to many family law cases.
 Keep in mind that the orders listed below are NOT the only administrative orders out there and each Order is specific to a judicial circuit and type of case (such as divorce, paternity, etc).